About Carmel Utilities

-From its limited distribution system in 1929 the system has grown to approximately 475 miles of water main serving over 27,000 customers.
+From its limited distribution system in 1929, the system has grown to approximately 579 miles of water main serving more than 32,000 customers.

-In 1984 the total daily capacity at the 96th Street plant was increased The Plant’s daily capacity doubled from three million gallons a day to six million gallons a day.
+1984 – The total daily capacity at the 96th Street plant was doubled from three million gallons a day to six million gallons a day.

-In 1988 the total daily capacity was increased from 6.0 mgd to 8.8 mgd and was done to accommodate flow from Carmel, Clay District and Hamilton-Western and some from Westfield.
+1988 – The total daily capacity was increased from 6.0 mgd to 8.8 mgd and was done to accommodate flow from Carmel, Clay District and Hamilton-Western and some from Westfield.

-In 1991 additions were made to the plant that allowed the flow capacity to expand to 12 MGD (million gallons per day).
+1991 – Additions were made to the plant that allowed the flow capacity to expand to 12 MGD (million gallons per day).
 Clay Township Regional Waste District began to pump wastewater from Home Place and the surrounding area to the 96th Street plant.

-In late 2009, work began on a new headworks building.
-Parts of the old headworks date back to the early 1970’s and limit the plant’s hydraulic capacity.
-The hydraulic capacity of the new headworks will be 40 mgd.
-Building completed in 2011.
+Parts of the old headworks building datee back to the early 1970’s and limited the plant’s hydraulic capacity.
+The new headworks building was constructed with a hydraulic capacity of 40 mgd.